abugher/ansible-role-nethack/README.md

   canonical name for gameplay, and maintaining a map between those names.

 * Review bones compatibility among recent versions of nethack.
+  * I have seen a problem with this, in the last few weeks, as of 2024-07-31.
+  * Version segregation is necessary.

 * Abstract redundant code.
 Start with a "register" function.